-which are coming from pillar, to the "T Point", and, the lines will be gotten into the box metering units.
+The metal is put (-) on to building, which is near to the transmission lines.
+We connect the lines, which are coming from pillar, to the "T Point", and, the lines will be gotten into the box of the metering units.